pchiorean/Indentz/docs/README.md

 <small>_**Resize selected objects.**_</small>

 #### **`ScaleTo*.jsx`**
 Scale the selected objects to the target area specified in the script name (page size, page margins or spread bleed).
-All objects are scaled together, as a group.
+Objects are scaled together, as a group.

 **`*H.jsx`** and **`*W.jsx`** variants scale to the height or width of their target.